google/WebFundamentals/src/content/en/tools/chrome-devtools/speed/get-started.md

 Your latest report shows some minor potential savings in the Opportunities section, but if you look down in the Diagnostics section, it looks like the biggest bottleneck is too much main thread activity.

 The main thread is where the browser does most of the work needed to display a page, such as parsing and executing HTML, CSS, and JavaScript.

-The goal is to use the Performance panel to analyze what work the main thread is doing while the page loads, and find ways to defer unnecessary work.
+The goal is to use the Performance panel to analyze what work the main thread is doing while the page loads, and find ways to defer or remove unnecessary work.

 1. Click the **Performance** tab.
 1. Click **Capture Settings** ![Capture Settings](imgs/capture.png){:.inline-icon}.